enasequence/read_docs/cli_04.md

 - General sequence information
    - Study accession or unique name (alias)
    - Unique name for the submission
+   - Free text description of the set of submitted sequences (optional)
 - Sequences
 - Functional annotation